Hung4865/Lora-Gateway-sx1268/README.md

 We can change the mode that of our sx1268.
 Notice that there are 2 coloums and 6 rows.
 The first 3 row is for the UART Selection, conbine 2 rows will let you enter each A,B,C mode.
 The 3 rows below is for LoRa mode selection.
 The jumper will always be put vertically connecting 2 rows together.

 ---
 This is the interface of RF_Setting.
 Make sure the end node and gateway node address is different from each other.
+Everyother parameter must be the same between the 2 nodes.
 ![po](./Image/RF.png?v=1)

 Everytime you that you change the a parameter in RF_Setting, you need to adjust the jumpers to mode A (the first 2 rows) and short M0, open M1.